triton-inference-server/tensorrtllm_backend/README.md

 ### Query the server with the Triton generate endpoint

-**This feature will be available with Triton 23.10 release soon**

-You can query the server using Triton's
-[generate endpoint](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_generate.md)
-with a curl command based on the following general format within your client environment/container:
+Starting with Triton 23.10 release, you can query the server using Triton's [generate endpoint](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_generate.md) with a curl command based on the following general format within your client environment/container: